Seneca High School MCA

 Seneca High School MCA (Magnet Career Academy) is a Louisville, Kentucky, USA, public school.
 It is located at 3510 Goldsmith Lane, Louisville, Kentucky 40220, in the Hikes Point neighborhood and is part of Jefferson County Public Schools.
 Seneca is one of 15 Academies of Louisville schools in JCPS.

 Academics

 Seneca is a public senior high school with a full complement of academics including learning and academic disabilities education and English as a Second Language.
-Seneca has an Honors program, an Advanced Placement program, a Competitive Music Program, an Urban AgriScience magnet program, and the Marine Corps Junior Reserve Officers Training Corps Program (JROTC).
+Seneca has an Honors program, an Advanced Placement program, a Competitive Music Program, an Urban AgriScience magnet program, and It previously had a JROTC program, which has since been discontinued.
 A professional career theme called Creating Our Global Community offers courses in human services, education, and international studies.

 The foreign languages offered are French, Latin, Japanese, German, Spanish and Chinese.
 Students are now required to follow a dress code, although uniform is no longer enforced.